Welcome to Bermuda!

 Little Sound

-Part of the Great Sound.
+Smaller part of the Great Sound.

 The Parish section of this main road is worth exploring by bus (the #8 route) or moped in Monday to Friday non rush hours.
 Going east from Overplus Lane (the boundary of Sandys and Southampton Parishes), you'll parallel the Bermuda Railroad Trail (see separate mention) for quite a way, enjoy the same views, pass the entrance to the famous Port Royal Golf Course, more rural scenery, interesting side roads, the Southampton Princess Hotel on the hill to the right, and the Waterlot Inn to the left.
 After more great sea and land views, you'll reach the boundary with Warwick Parish at the Heron Bay Plaza and the road to Riddle's Bay.